bparanj/crystal/computer/electronics/components/diode.md

-Yes, a **diode** can be thought of as a type of electronic **switch** with specific characteristics.
+A **diode** can be thought of as a type of electronic **switch** with specific characteristics.
 Here's how a diode functions similarly to a switch:

 ### 1. **Directional Current Flow**:
    - **Forward Bias (Switch "On")**: When a diode is forward-biased (positive voltage applied to the anode and negative to the cathode), it allows current to flow through it.
 This is similar to closing a switch, which allows current to pass through a circuit.